SECQUOIA/exact_quadratic_hull/README.md

         n_feasible_regions_range=[3],                         # Feasible regions: 3
         mode=mode,
         constraint_margin=(0.0, 0.1),
-        solver="gams",         # For initial model generation only subsolver="gurobi",    # For initial model generation only ensure_positive_definite=False,  # Set to True for convex instances )
+        solver="gams",         # For initial model generation only (not used in solving) subsolver="gurobi",    # For initial model generation only (not used in solving; does NOT mean models will be solved with Gurobi) ensure_positive_definite=False,  # Set to True for convex instances )
 ```